PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ## Make width of bars dynamic

 Currently, our bars have a fixed width.
 No matter how many elements we have, they have 15px width.
 If we had more data elements, the bars could overlap.
 Let's change this.
-Since each `rect` will be the same width, no matter what the data is, we can just assign `width` a computed value:
+Since each `rect` will be the same width, no matter what the data is, we can just assign `width` a computed value.
+Add the following to the end of the AJAX callback:

 ```javascript
 d3.selectAll('rect')